Menu

 RAFAEL A. OSUBA, Biography – (1967)

-In 2019 he was invited to travel to the People’s Republic of China by Duke Kunshan University to exhibit his art work “Tainos” and share a portion of The Libia Posada exhibit “Be Patient – Se Paciente” along with ASP Books published book “Be Patient | Se Paciente: Artistic and Medical Entanglements in the Work of Libia Posada”.
+In 2019, Osuba was invited by Duke Kunshan University to travel to The People’s Republic of China to exhibit his artwork Taínos and to share part of the Libia Posada exhibition Be Patient | Se Paciente, along with the ASP BOOKS publication Be Patient | Se Paciente: Artistic and Medical Entanglements in the Work of Libia Posada.
+This international invitation further affirmed the reach of his cultural and curatorial work.

 CREATE YOUR OWN REALITY

-“I choose to create my own reality, if that makes me delusional or mad so be it.
+“I choose to create my own reality; if that makes me delusional or mad, so be it.

 Just because others are unable to visualize what you can clearly see does not make it fantasy; for you have the power to decide through which lens to see your world.”
-I Am Quixote!
-Rafael A. Osuba ©2015

 ———-ooo———-